izfrosti/izfrosti/README.md

 - 👋 Hi, I’m Wardah
-- 👀 I’m interested in being a front-end dev and crytogrpahy
+- 👀 I’m interested in being a data scientist
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning computer networks
 - 📫 How to reach me on ig @Wardxhhhhh

 <!---